Daniel Gogarty

-Daniel Gogarty (born December 7, 1996) is a Canadian professional soccer player who plays as a centre-back.
+Daniel Gogarty (born December 7, 1996) is a Canadian professional soccer player who plays as a centre-back for Vaughan Azzurri in the Ontario Premier League.

 University career

 Gogarty attended York University, where he played for the men's soccer team for five seasons from 2014 to 2018, making a total of 68 appearances.
 With the Lions, he won two national championships in 2014 and 2015, along with four OUA conference championships in 2014, 2015, 2017, and 2018.
 In 2015, he was named player of the game in the championship final.
 In 2016, he was named a U SPORTS second-team All-Canadian and an OUA West first-team all-star, as York won the OUA silver medal.
 In 2017, he was named a U SPORTS first team All-Canadian and was once again an OUA West first-team all-star and was also team co-MVP.
 In 2018, he served as team captain, was named team MVP, and was an OUA West first-team all-star for the third consecutive year.